armory/docs/content/en/scale-agent/install/_index.md

    1. Create a LoadBalancer service Kustomize patch to expose the plugin on gRPC port `9091`.
    1. Apply the manifests.

-1. Install the Agent service using a Helm chart or using `kubectl`.
+1. Install the Armory Agent service using a Helm chart or using `kubectl`.

 ## {{% heading "nextSteps" %}}